 - How do you know if these games are created by Roblox or other users?

 - Have you ever felt scared or worried when playing Roblox – what can you do to make yourself feel safe?

 Roblox Parental Control Settings:

-The Roblox Parental Control Settings are also provided the option for a ‘Parent Login’ which allows you to oversee the use of your child’s Roblox account.
-To restrict the list of games to a limited list created by the staff at Roblox staff as follows:
+The Roblox Parental Control Settings also provide the option for a ‘Parent Login’ which allows you to oversee the use of your child’s Roblox account.
+To restrict the list of games to a limited list created by the staff at Roblox, adjust settings as follows: